 There are many uses for the comfrey plant on the homestead.
-Known for its ability to help wounds to heal, it also has many benefits for the garden as well.
+Known for its ability to help wounds and injuries to heal, it also has many benefits for the garden as well.
+I consider comfrey an essential companion and nurse plant in my garden that helps my other plants grow better.

-In spring of 2018, after the snow melted, and I could open my garden gate again, I thought I was going to lose my entire apple orchard.
-Out of 25 trees, every one had severe bark damage from voles.
+In the spring of 2018, after the snow melted, and I could open my garden gate again, I thought I was going to lose my entire apple orchard.
+Out of 25 trees, each one had severe bark damage from voles.
 Every.
 Single.
 One.

 I was ready to give up and dig it out.
 I took photos and posted them in a homestead Facebook group.
 Most people agreed with me that it was hopeless.
 But one gal suggested trying comfrey.
 Yeah, that comfrey that healed my lamb’s broken leg a few years back.